mail: Gordon@BigAppleJazz.com Phone/Text: (917) 863-7854 HOMEPAGE

 |This is a unique opportunity for seasoned fans and for the curious.
 New York City is the undisputed world capital of jazz.
 The New York music scene offers the world's top players in several clubs seven nights a week.
 N Y jazz fans are treated to an assortment of outstanding choices nightly: From the upscale Village venues such as Blue Note, to the vintage Harlem night clubs such as Lenox Lounge.
 You can experience the excitement of catching many performances around town in a single night -- often finding top players at after-hours jam sessions till 4:00 AM or later if you know where to go.
 Our service provides the guides and solves your transportation needs -- from individuals to large groups.
 Our expert consultants can also advise you where to go and how to get there if you're on a tight budget.|

-Consultations -- for the do-it-yourselfers
+Consultations -- for the do-it-yourselfers who seek advice.

 Terms and Conditions -- Payment options, cancellation policy, refunds.